sendwithus/competencies/competencies/ui-framework-mithril.md

 - Managing component state (ie. two-way data binding, XHR)
 - Passing data between components
 - Routing
+- Show how you would test the components
+- Show how you would do UI testing (with something like Cypress.io)

 ## How do you improve it?